-- 1. Your cell phone and computer, plus all books and class notes, must be placed on the floor at the side of the room, front of the room, or back of the room.
-It is suggested that you not bring them. - 2.
+- 1. The test is open book and open note. - 2.
+Your cell phone and computer must be placed in the front of room front of the room.
+It is suggested that you not bring them. - 3.
 You must sit in the seat on the seating chart shown on the door and at the front of the room.
-No exceptions. - 3.
-Bring your UTA IDs to be checked. - 4.
-Arrive early to put your books, etc., away and to find your assigned seat.
+No exceptions.
+This seat will differ from your permanent class seat. - 4.
+Arrive EARLY to find your assigned seat.
 Anyone arriving late will not receive extra time. - 5.
-You will have at your desk only one 8 1⁄2 by 11 sheet of paper on which you can put any notes that you want on both the front and back.
-You may also have a very basic nonprogrammable calculator.
-Cell phones cannot be used as calculators.
-The test is closed book so you may have no other materials at your desk. - 6.
-Talking to anyone during the test or having a cell phone on your person during the test is defined to be cheating in this class. - 7.
+Talking to anyone during the test or having a cell phone on your person during the test is defined to be cheating in this class. - 6.
 The instructor will quickly go over the test at the beginning of the period.
-No questions will be answered for anyone about the test while you are taking it. - 8.
-Absolutely no talking, looking on another student's exam, or passing anything between students is permitted during the test.
-Neither is having a cell phone or computer on your person.
-Such actions will be construed as cheating.
+No questions will be answered for anyone about the test while you are taking it. - 7.
 Students are not permitted to leave the room during the exam.
 Suspicious activity will be noted on the seating chart.
 The University of Texas System has approved videotaping a test.
-This will be done if possible.
+This will be done if possible. - 8.

-- 9. Five points will be deducted for each minute that a student continues working on a test after the instructor calls for them to be turned in. - 10.
 The exams will ONLY be given back and explained during the next period.
 They will not be given back at any other time.
-Exams will be taken up the day they are returned.
-See also Exam Grading Complaints above.
+Class attendance is compulsory on that day.